Deformation-Invariant Neural Network and Its Applications in Distorted Image Restoration and Analysis: Introduction

 There are two possible approaches to address this problem.
 One approach is to integrate a physical model that describes the geometric distortion.
 However, finding an appropriate physical model to describe the different types of geometric deformations can be challenging.
 Another approach is to train a deep neural network to describe and correct the geometric distortion.
 However, training a deep neural network that can handle a wide range of deformations while maintaining control over the geometric properties of the deformation is a challenging task.
 This difficulty often leads to inaccurate estimations of the required geometric distortion necessary to correct an image, making it crucial to develop a network that can effectively learn spatial deformation with controlled local geometric distortions.

 To address the problem of imaging tasks for geometrically distorted images, we propose the deformation-invariant neural network (DINN), a framework that integrates the quasiconformal transformer network (QCTN) into existing deep neural networks.
 The QCTN is a deep neural network that outputs a quasiconformal map, which can transform a geometrically distorted image into an improved version that is closer to the distribution of natural or good images.
 The QCTN achieves this by first outputting a Beltrami coefficient, which measures the quasiconformality of the associated deformation map.
 By controlling the Beltrami coefficient, the local geometric distortion under the quasiconformal mapping can be controlled.
 A key feature of the QCTN is its ability to generate a bijective deformation map.
 The bijectivity holds great importance as it ensures the preservation of the essential characteristics of the original image.
-Figure \ref{fig:diagnosour} provides an illustration of the significance of bijectivity.
-In Figure \ref{fig:diagnosour}(a), an image depicting a degraded digit 9 is presented.
-Our objective is to transform this degraded image into a non-distorted version.
-However, if a non-bijective deformation is employed, the digit 9 undergoes a topological change and is transformed into the digit 8, as depicted in Figure \ref{fig:diagnosour}(b).
-Conversely, when a bijective deformation is utilized, the digit 9 is transformed into a non-distorted digit 9, as shown in Figure \ref{fig:diagnosour}(c).
-This example illustrates the crucial role of bijectivity in preserving the fundamental features of the original image.
+Figure \ref{fig:diagnosour} provides an illustration of the importance of bijectivity.
+In Figure \ref{fig:diagnosour}(a), an image representing a degraded digit 9 is shown.
+Our goal is to transform the degraded image into an undistorted version and position the digit at the center.
+Figure \ref{fig:diagnosour}(b) displays the transformed image using a non-bijective deformation map.
+It is important to note that the digit 9 undergoes a topological change and is transformed into the digit 8.
+Consequently, the transformed image is incorrectly recognized as a digit 8 by a classification network.
+On the other hand, Figure \ref{fig:diagnosour}(c) presents the transformed image using a bijective deformation map.
+The digit 9 is transformed into an undistorted digit 9.
+As a result, the transformed image can be accurately identified as a digit 9 by a classification network.
+This example highlights the critical role of bijectivity in preserving the essential characteristics of the original image.
+Additionally, from a mathematical perspective, this regularization of the output space helps mitigate the risk of overfitting by limiting the range of possible transformations.
+Consequently, it enhances the robustness and generalization capabilities of our network.